All Products

 Yes

-The type of the data source.
-Set this to service_journal.
+The data source type.
+Set to service_journal.

 JournalPaths